kxgames/cookiecutter-kxg/README.rst

 ****************
 cookiecutter-kxg
 ****************
-Cookiecutter template for a game based on the KXG game engine.
+Cookiecutter template for games based on the KXG game engine.
 See https://github.com/audreyr/cookiecutter.
 The template includes:

 * Free software: GPLv3 license